Application lodged to more than double the size of Bowe’s pub

 Company is also looking to add nine dormitories to the Times Hostel overhead

-Carlow businessman Declan Doyle owns the existing Doyle’s pub as well as Bowe’s, a former Ladbrokes betting shop and now the Dublin Yeast Company.
-Photograph: Dara Mac Donaill
+Carlow businessman Declan Doyle owns the existing Doyle’s pub as well as Bowe’s, a former Ladbrokes betting shop and the Dublin Yeast Company.
+File photograph: Dara Mac Donaill

 One of Dublin’s last surviving Victorian pubs, Bowe’s on Fleet Street, could more than double in size if a recently lodged planning application is approved.